f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 ======================================

-Use the F5 iApp for VMware View to configure a load balancing environment for the Security Servers.
-This will increase the number of Security Servers available to internal users and load balance access to these resources (External use case with F5 load balancing)
+Use the F5 iApp for VMware View to configure a load balancing environment for the UAG Servers.
+This will increase the number of UAG servers available to external  users and load balance access to these resources (External use case with F5 load balancing)

-This environment load balances 2 external facing Security Servers.
-These Security Servers are directly mapped to 2 existing connection servers in the environment (not the 2 Connections Servers that are load balances in the steps above)
+This environment load balances 2 external facing UAG Servers.
+UAG servers do not require a one-to-one mapping to connection servers.
+The connection server LB vip created in Task 2 enableshigher availability to the overall application

 .. figure:: /_static/class1/image12.png
    :scale: 50 %